steviegt6/prvsm/README.md

 ## The Name

 prvsm is Prism, Prism is prvsm.
-This is a subtle-but-not-really reference to [PRISM](https://github.com/TerrariaPrismTeam/Prism), which was developed by numerous people including [PoroCYon](https://gitlab.ulyssis.org/pcy), who also [developed the project that this is based on](https://gitlab.ulyssis.org/pcy/fnaglsl).
+This is a subtle-but-not-really reference to [PRISM](https://github.com/TerrariaPrismTeam/Prism), which was developed by numerous people including [PoroCYon](https://gitlab.ulyssis.org/pcy), who also [developed the project that this is ~~based on~~ inspired from](https://gitlab.ulyssis.org/pcy/fnaglsl).